 Teachers must be present at all times with the creative practitioner while working with students in the school and to enhance further collaborative partnership.

-BLAST is an initiative of the Creative Youth Plan 2023-2027 and is supported by the Creative Youth Evaluation Guidelines and the associated Pre & Post Project Questionnaires (links issued by the ESCI network).
-BLAST Residency Guidelines will be issued to all successful applicants in September 2024.
+BLAST is an initiative of the Creative Youth Plan 2023-2027 and is supported by the Creative Youth Evaluation Guidelines and the associated Post Project Forms for schools and creative practitioners (links issued by the ESCI network).
+BLAST Residency Guidelines will be issued to all successful applicants in September 2025.
 These guidelines will contain all the required information to support schools and creative practitioners to carry out their BLAST Residencies.

 In instances where an ESC and creative practitioner have agreed to split the residency fee, the second instalment will be paid following the submission of required documentation outlined in the BLAST Residency Guidelines.

-Images submitted by schools on completing the project may be used to promote the scheme through print and other media including social media.
-It is therefore essential that schools have permission for the use of such images, noting in the consent forms that they will be used for this purpose, and only send images to the ESC once parental consent is in place.
+Images submitted by schools and/or creative practitioners on completing the project may be used to promote creativity and arts in education through print and other media including social media.
+It is therefore essential that schools ensure that informed consent is in place, and that NAE Consent Forms and have been submitted for any images of students returned to the local ESC.

 BLAST applications will be assessed by the local ESC.
 Applications will be assessed and scored against the following criteria.

-This includes the extent to which the school and school leadership commit to fully supporting the BLAST Residency, to celebrate and share its learning and outcomes.
+The extent to which the application demonstrates the capacity and commitment for the school and school leadership to fully support the BLAST Residency, to celebrate and share its learning and outcomes.

 ● General information